 Along with this new infusion of money and an increasing donor base came big changes.
 Big Cat Country replaced the barred cages of the crumbling Lion House, and the interiors of the historic buildings were remodeled to create more naturalistic exhibits.

-In 2004, the Saint Louis Zoo established the WildCare Institute under the leadership of president and CEO Dr. Jeffrey P. Bonner.
-The Zoo has identified 12 areas around the globe for research and conservation.
+In 2004, the Saint Louis Zoo established the WildCare Institute.
+The Zoo has identified areas around the globe for research and conservation.
 We are researching and preserving animal populations ranging from the hellbender salamanders of Missouri Ozarks to the lemurs of Madagascar.

 The Zoo today has changed tremendously since its inception 100 years ago, yet the original mission has remained the same throughout all those changes.
 It is a place where families can come to enjoy a unique and wonderful experience with animals; where the opportunities to learn about and appreciate wild things in wild places grow every day; and where Zoo staff are committed not only to providing the best care for all of the Zoo's animals, but to taking the mission "beyond the fence" to protect and preserve wildlife everywhere.